nucleos/NucleosDompdfBundle/README.md

 ## Installation

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle (this will also install `dompdf/dompdf`):

 ```
 composer require core23/dompdf-bundle